morrownr/rtl8852bu/README.md

 ## rtl8852bu ( 8852bu.ko ) :rocket:

-## Linux Driver for USB WiFi Adapters that are based on the RTL8852BU and RTL8832BU Chipsets
+## Linux Driver for USB WiFi Adapters that are based on the RTL8832BU and RTL8852BU Chipsets

 - v1.19.3 (Realtek) (20230505) plus updates from the Linux community

+Note: Please read the file "supported-device-IDs" for information about how to confirm that this is the correct driver for your adapter.

-Note: Posting this driver is not a recommendation for Linux users to buy USB WiFi adapters based on the Realtek rtl8852/32bu chipsets.
+Note: Posting this driver is not a recommendation for Linux users to buy USB WiFi adapters based on the Realtek rtl8832/52bu chipsets.
 Realtek out-of-kernel wifi drivers, such as this one, are designed to be used by skilled programmers producing products such as embedded systems.
 Users of desktop distros such as Ubuntu, Debian, Manjaro, Fedora, Raspberry Pi